unoplatform/uno.toolkit.ui/doc/controls/ResponsiveView.md

 ```

 > [!NOTE]
 > This `ResponsiveLayout` can also be provided from different locations.
-In the order of precedences, they are:
+In order of precedences, they are:
 > - from the `.ResponsiveLayout` property
 > - in `ResponsiveView`'s parent `.Resources` with `x:Key="DefaultResponsiveLayout"`, or its ancestor's...
 > - in `Application.Resources` with `x:Key="DefaultResponsiveLayout"`